ARM-software/AVH-GetStarted/basic/README.md

 explains in details the tool setup and project configuration for running an MDK project on Arm Virtual Hardware.

-For this example, open the `basic.debug.uvprojx` file in MDK.
-Alternatively, the `basic.debug.cprj` can be imported as well.
+For this example, import the `basic.debug.cprj` in MDK.
+Before launching the debug session one needs to verify the debugger configuration:

-Before launching the debug session one needs to verify the debugger configuration.
-Bring up the _Options for target..._ dialog from the tool bar.
+- Bring up the _Options for target..._ dialog from the tool bar.
-Navigate to the _Debug_ pane and select _Use: Models ARMv8-M Debugger_.
-Next
+- Navigate to the _Debug_ pane and select _Use: Models ARMv8-M Debugger_.
-click on the _Settings_ button to bring up the _Models ARMv8-M Target Driver Setup_ dialog.
-Select in the as the _Command_ field the model executable for Corstone SSE-300 with Ethos-U55 (filename is: `VHT_Corstone_SSE-300_Ethos-U55.bat` in the location where Virtual Hardware models are installed).
+- Next, click on the _Settings_ button to bring up the _Models ARMv8-M Target Driver Setup_ dialog.
+- Select in the as the _Command_ field the model executable for Corstone SSE-300 with Ethos-U55 (filename is: `VHT_Corstone_SSE-300_Ethos-U55.exe` in the location where Virtual Hardware models are installed).
-Set `cpu_core.cpu0` as the _Target_.
-Browse for the _Configuration File_ and
+- Set `cpu0` as the _Target_.
+- Browse for the _Configuration File_ and select `mdk_config.txt`.
-select `vht_config.txt`.

-Now start the debug session and the model executable should pop up.
-By default MDK stops execution when reaching `main`.
+Now, start the debug session and the model executable should pop up.
+By default, MDK stops execution when reaching `main`.
 Set a breakpoint to line 37 and continue execution.
 Hitting the breakpoint one can single step the code under test to figure out the issue.
 In this case the issue is obvious: